Cycymomo/mastermind-vanilla/README.md

 - Gulp

 The game is in dist/

 The code is in src/

+# Code
+Just clone the repo wherever you want.

+`gulp` for development and go localhost:8000

+`gulp build` to generate the game in dist/

 # Ressources
 [Règles du jeu](http://fr.wikipedia.org/wiki/Mastermind) | [Game rules](http://en.wikipedia.org/wiki/Mastermind)